Black Eyed Peas

 - 1 ham hock smoked turkey wings of smoked pork necks will also work

-- 6 slices bacon not thin or center cut
+- 1/2 pound thick bacon diced not thin or center cut

 - 1 onion diced